National Life and Accident Insurance Company: Evolution and takeover

 Around the time of the home office move, National Life reorganized as a holding company, "NLT Corporation," (NLT) with the "NL" standing for "National Life" and the "T" standing for Third National Bank, one of Nashville's leading banks (acquired in the 1990s by SunTrust).
 Banking laws and regulations of the period thwarted the acquisition of Third National but the holding-company was maintained.

 Another development of the 1970s was the phasing out of weekly premiums; the former weekly premium was multiplied by 4.3 and became the monthly premium for the same coverage.

 In the early 1980s, Houston's American General Corporation (AGC), another insurance holding company, announced a hostile takeover bid for NLT.
 NLT made a counter-offer to buy out AGC.
 In 1982 AGC, which had owned Nashville rival L&C since the 1960s, prevailed.
 Having acquired NLT, AGC merged the former rivals over the next decade and spun off the "non-core" assets of NLT, particularly its entertainment properties.
 The Grand Ole Opry, Opryland USA, WSM, and then-fledgling cable television network The Nashville Network (TNN) were sold to what became Gaylord Entertainment Company and later on, ViacomCBS.
 In 2001, American General was acquired by New York-based American International Group (AIG); its division of the corporation retained the American General brand.
-In the late 1990s, the National Life/American General building was sold to the State of Tennessee and became the William R. Snodgrass Tennessee Tower, named in honor of the former state comptroller.
+In January 1994, the National Life/American General building was sold to the State of Tennessee and became the William R. Snodgrass Tennessee Tower, named in honor of the former state comptroller.